varbench/methods/programs/vmc_netket/README.md

 `args_parser.py` contains all the configurations.

 Alternatively, `conda_env.yaml` contains the dependencies including CUDA, which is usually needed for VMC on larger lattices.
 It also includes [lattice-symmetries](https://github.com/twesterhout/lattice-symmetries) to implement ED on larger lattices.
-Use `conda env create -n vmc_netket -f conda_env.yaml` to install them.
+Use `conda env create -f conda_env.yaml` to install them.

 `ed_ls.py` runs the naive ED using lattice-symmetries.